 One of the easiest ways to transfer a design to buttercream or fondant is by tracing the pattern right onto the surface.
 However, don’t just place some paper on the surface and start tracing or you may end up having to recover the surface and start over.
 Follow these easy steps to create a flawless monogram every time.

 2. Lightly coat the back of the paper with shortening.
-This allows the paper to stay in place while tracing but allows it to peel off without disrupting the surface of your fondant or buttercream.
+This helps the to paper to stay in place while tracing but also allows it to peel off without disrupting the surface of your fondant or buttercream.
 (This technique is not recommended for use with meringue-based buttercream.)

 3. Gently wrap the paper around the tier and smooth it out to remove any air bubbles.
 Make sure the paper is flush with the bottom edge to keep the monogram straight and centered.